permitio/permit-cli/CONTRIBUTING.md

    - Should have an optional `apiKey` argument that allow the user to pass the API key to the command instead of using the login flow provided by the `AuthProvider` component.
    - Should declare the API key scope required for the command (can be `organization`, `project`, or `environment`).
    - Should have concise documentation in the Readme file, explaining the command, its arguments, and how to use it.
-   - Should have a `desciption` and `options` object that defines the command's description and arguments.
+   - Should have a `description` and `options` object that defines the command's description and arguments.

+## Issue / Bounty Participation Guidelines
+- To get an issue assigned, you need to present a clear plan of action and a clear timeline for the issue.
+- If you are not sure about the issue, you can ask for clarifications in the issue comments.
+- Before starting to work on an issue, you need to get it approved and assigned by the maintainers.
+- If the issue has a bounty, you also need to add your relevant experience in the domain of the issue to your PR description.
+- Due to the exponential growth of blind AI PRs and issue participation, every PR that is considered an AI submission will be rejected without further notice.

+### Admissions
+- We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
+- We are using [Semantic Versioning](https://semver.org/) for our releases.
+- We try to follow the BetterCLI guidelines, and we are using the [BetterCLI](https://bettercli.dev/) for our CLI development.

-### Command JSX Structure
+### Command TSX Structure

 The following is a template of a new command.
 Nothing should be changed or added to this template but the arguments and the root command component.